Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Analytical modelling

 where $\Omega_\mathrm{m}$ is the total matter density parameter, $\rho_\mathrm{cr}$ is the critical density at the present day and $D(z)$ is the linear growth factor.
 The functions $f_{(+/\times)}$ are defined as

-where, as before, $\cos^{-1} (\mu)$ is the angle between $\bm{k}$ and the $k_z$-axis and $\phi = \tan^{-1}(k_x/k_y)$.
-The parameter $C_1$ in Eq. (\ref{eq:LA}) is a normalisation factor which in principle can be determined from observations or simulations.
+where, as before, $\cos^{-1} (\mu)$ is the angle between $\bm{k}$ and the \mbox{$k_z$-axis} and $\phi = \tan^{-1}(k_x/k_y)$.
+The parameter $C_1$ in equation (\ref{eq:LA}) is a normalization factor which in principle can be determined from observations or simulations.
 The amplitude $A_\mathrm{IA}$ quantifies the magnitude of the intrinsic alignment effect.
 This quantity, commonly used in cosmological inference, is what we are particularly interested in.